Hozomeen Mountain: Hozomeen South Peak

-elevation 8003 ft, lies approximately 1 mi southeast of the higher North Peak.
+At an elevation of 8003 ft, the South Peak lies approximately 1 mi southeast of the higher North Peak.
 It was first climbed on May 30, 1947 by Fred Beckey, Melvin Marcus, Jerry O'Neil, Ken Prestrud, Herb Staley, and Charles Welsh, via the Southwest Route.
 While lower than the North Peak, it has a north face which is "almost completely vertical for 1,000 feet."
 This makes it the steepest peak in Washington with an average steepness angle of 42.62° from the summit.